Sarafian/sarafian.github.io/_drafts/2019-07-25-kusto-fx-functions-application-insights-logs-analytics.md

 # Using a function

-The alias is also the reference artifact in the queries, similar to e.g. `requests, `dependencies` etc. For example the following kusto query would execute the `test` function:
+The alias is also the reference artefact in the queries, similar to e.g. `requests, `dependencies` etc. For example, the following kusto query would execute the `test` function:

 ```text
 test